librenms/librenms/doc/Extensions/Applications.md

 The application should be auto-discovered as described at the top of the page.
 If it is not, please follow the steps set out under `SNMP Extend` heading top of page.

-If you set useSN to 1, it is worth noting that you will loose history(not able to access it from the web interface) for that device each time you change it.
-You will also need to run camcontrol or the like on said server to figure out what device actually corresponds with that serial number.

-Also if the system you are using uses non-static device naming based on bus information, it may be worthwhile just using the SN as the device ID is going to be irrelevant in that case.

 ## Sneck